Advocating for a growing biotech ecosystem in a thriving community.

 Biocom California supports efforts to make city and county permitting processes predictable, transparent, and efficient.
 Inconsistent standards for inspections have been an ongoing issue for our members, and one that we have been working on with government staff for many years.
 We also encourage local governments to pursue policies to address permitting delays caused by the continuing COVID-19 pandemic.

-It is common knowledge that there is a housing shortage in the San Diego area – the median price of a single-family home is $829,000, which represents an increase of 18.4% over the previous year.
+It is common knowledge that there is a housing shortage in the San Diego area – the median price of a single-family home is $911,000.
 Biocom California supports incentivizing the building of additional middle-income housing units via a variety of approaches to accommodate our growing life science workforce.

 Storm Water Channel Maintenance